 What Should be Included in a Co-Tenancy Agreement?

-Both Landlords and tenants much have a mutual understanding of the roommate agreements.
-The agreement should include the signature of all the tenants staying in the lease.
-Both parties must keep a copy of all the essential documents with all original signatures.
+Both Landlords and tenants have a mutual understanding of the roommate agreements.
+The agreement should include the signature of all the tenants staying in the joint lease together.
+Both parties must keep a copy of the joint lease with all the essential documents and original signatures.

 Here are the things that need to be included in the Co-tenancy agreement.